Immigration Services (Australia)

 “Hi Ravi, I am writing to confirm that your 186 employer-nominated visa application has been lodged with the Department of Home Affairs today.
 Your application reference number is [reference].
 The Department’s current published processing time for 186 visas is 8 to 12 months from lodgement.
 During this time, the Department may contact us to request additional information or documents.
 If that happens, I will be in touch with you immediately.
 No action is needed from you right now.
 I will send you a monthly update on your case status.
 If you have any questions in the meantime, please reply to this email.”

 That email takes a human five to eight minutes to compose, personalise, and send.
-The automated version takes zero minutes because it was triggered by the CRM status change I was making anyway.
+The automated version takes zero minutes because it was triggered by the CRM status change the agent was already making.

 The Monthly Heartbeat

-This is the automation that would have prevented the James and Mei complaint.
+This is the automation that would have prevented the complaint described earlier.
 For any active case that has not had a milestone update in the past thirty days, the system sends a monthly status summary.
 It pulls the current case stage from HubSpot, checks for any outstanding documents, and generates an email that says: here is where your case is, here is what we are waiting for, here is what you can expect next.

 For cases in the long processing queue — 820 partner visas, 189 skilled independent visas during periods of slow processing — this monthly email is the difference between a client who feels informed and a client who files a complaint.